gemini-cli-extensions/sql-server/DEVELOPER.md

     The CLI will prompt you to confirm the installation.
 Accept it to proceed.

 4.  **Testing Changes:** After installation, start the Gemini CLI (`gemini`).
-    You can now interact with the `alloydb` tools to manually test your changes against your connected database.
+    You can now interact with the `sql-server` tools to manually test your changes against your connected database.

 ## Testing